 I want to share with you how to keep the details in your DIY wedding AND cut the costs.
 When we planned our wedding, I knew that it would be the ultimate crafting challenge in order to stay within our budget.
 Today, more and more people are paying for everything themselves and therefore looking to cut costs where they can.
+It’s not for everybody and my friend did opt for a personal loan from somewhere like Diverse Funding Solutions (diversefundingsolutions.com.au), which was the best solution for them but if you’re creative like me this could be the best method for your wedding.
 DIY doesn’t have to mean simpler, easy, or cutting corners.
 With creativity, time, and teamwork it is possible to create the desired aesthetic and level of detail desired.

 Here are some things that I learned over the year’s process of planning, crafting, and coordinating both the larger picture and small details: